🔍 Part 1 – Overview of the Prompts Tab

 Example: Volkswagen has a 4.80% share of voice across 523 total brand mentions.

-➕ How to Add Queries
+➕ How to Add Prompts

-You can add queries in two ways:
+You can add prompts in two ways:

-🔠 Columns in the Query Table
+🔠 Columns in the Prompt Table

-Each query includes the following key elements:
+Each prompt includes the following key elements:

-• Query Text
+• Prompt Text

 The actual question asked (e.g., “How do electric cars compare to traditional gasoline vehicles in terms of cost and maintenance?”)